A captivating chronicle of our 10,000 year relationship with psychedelics. Created and curated by Tom Frame, MFT.

 2021: April 14th

-In San Francisco, founder Joshua White launched the Fireside Project, the first psychedelic peer support line.
+In San Francisco, Joshua White and Hanifa Nayo Washington launched the Fireside Project, the first psychedelic peer support line.
 Via phone, text or on-line chat, volunteers provide support to people in the midst of a psychedelic experience, people sitting with a person having a psychedelic experience, or anyone who wants to process a past psychedelic experience.

 2021: May 10th